Wipers (band)

-Wipers was an American punk rock band formed in Portland, Oregon, in 1977 by guitarist and vocalist Greg Sage, along with drummer Sam Henry and bassist Dave Koupal.
+Wipers were an American punk rock band formed in Portland, Oregon, in 1977 by guitarist and vocalist Greg Sage, along with drummer Sam Henry and bassist Dave Koupal.
+Initially starting as a straight punk band, on their early releases Better off Dead, Is This Real? and Alien Boy, the band would later pivot to more Post-punk influenced stylings on their second and third albums, Youth of America, and Over the Edge.

 The group's tight song structure and use of heavy distortion were hailed as extremely influential by numerous critics and musicians.
-In particular, Nirvana's lead singer, Kurt Cobain acknowledged that they had heavily influenced him.
-They are also considered to be the first Pacific Northwest punk band.
+In particular, Kurt Cobain of Nirvana, and J Mascis of Dinosaur Jr. both praised Sage's guitar work and cited him as an influence.
+They are also considered to be the first Pacific Northwest punk band, and are today hailed as seminal for the scene.

 History

+Vocalist and guitarist Greg Sage in 1992.

 Origins

-Sage's intense interest in music began with cutting records at home as an adolescent.

-"I was very lucky to have my own professional record cutting lathe when I was in 7th grade due to my father being involved in the broadcast industry.
-I would cut records for friends at school of songs off the radio and learned the art of record making long before learning to play music.
-I would spend countless hours studying the grooves I would cut under the microscope that was attached to the lathe and loved the way music looked, moved and modulated within the thin walls.
+Sage's intense interest in music began with cutting records at home as an adolescent, when his father brought home a Disc cutting lathe from work.
+Sage said, "I would cut records for friends at school of songs off the radio and learned the art of record making long before learning to play music. [...]
 I might have spent too much time studying music through a microscope because it gave me a completely different outlook on what music is and a totally opposite understanding of it as well.
 There was something very magical and private when I zoomed into the magnified and secret world of sound in motion.
 I got to the point that I needed to create and paint my own sounds and colors into the walls of these grooves."

-Inspired by Jimi Hendrix, Sage soon picked up the guitar; further, in 1969, at age 17, he played on an eponymous album by professional wrestler Beauregarde.
+Inspired by Jimi Hendrix, Sage soon picked up the guitar.
+In 1969, at age 17, he played on an eponymous album by professional wrestler Beauregarde.